-The TIM Tools suite makes it easy for educational service agencies, consultants, foundations, and others to manage multiple clients within a single TIM Tools instance.
+The TIM Tools suite makes it easy for educational service agencies (ESAs), consultants, foundations, and others to manage multiple clients within a single TIM Tools instance.
 The Tools allow for complete customization of administrative rights when one agency is managing a single TIM Tools instance on behalf of client schools or school systems.
 The controlling agency can create a zone for each client and then define administrative roles with the level of privileges desired.